 Antibiotics may need to be added to other treatments if infective complications are suspected - for example, if you develop an infected fistula such as an infected perianal fistula.

 A very strict liquid diet that contains basic proteins and other nutrients has been found to help in some cases.
-This is called an elemental diet and is mainly used in children.
+This is mainly used in children.
 A flare-up can settle within four weeks in some people who have this diet.
 After this, a normal diet is gradually restarted.
 It is not clear why this treatment works.
 It may have some effect of 'resting' the gut.
 This may be an alternative for some people when medication has not worked so well, or has caused bad side-effects.
-However, it is a controversial treatment.

 An operation to remove a severely affected section of gut may be needed if other treatments do not work.
 The gut is cut above and below the affected part which is removed.
 The two ends are then joined up.
 Surgery is also usually needed to treat complications such as fistulas, strictures and abscesses.